Student Financial Services - SFS

 are deadlines important?

 Yes!
 Deadlines are critical.
 March 2 is the priority deadline.
-For example: a qualifying California resident will lose the Cal Grant (over $9,000!) if they miss this deadline.
-There may still be other money available later, but many funds are awarded on a first-come, first-served basis.
+For example: a qualifying California resident will lose the Cal Grant (up to $9,704!) if they miss this deadline.
+There may still be other funds available later, but many funds are awarded on a first-come, first-served basis.
 In order to maximize your aid offer, apply early!

 My family income has changed since I filed my fafsa.
 What should I do?